lessthanoptimal/ejml/README.md

 EJML has three distinct ways to interact with it: 1) Operations, 2) SimpleMatrix, and 3) Equations.
 Operations provides all capabilities of EJML and almost complete control over memory creation, speed, and specific algorithms with a procedural API.
 SimpleMatrix provides a simplified subset of the core capabilities in an easy to use flow styled object-oriented API, inspired by Jama.
 Equations is a symbolic interface, similar in spirit to Matlab and other CAS, that provides a compact way of writing equations.
 The following functionality is provided:

-* Basic operators (addition, multiplication, ...)
+* Basic Operators (addition, multiplication, ...)
 * Matrix Manipulation (extract, insert, combine, ...)
 * Linear Solvers (linear, least squares,incremental, ...)
 * Decompositions (LU, QR, Cholesky, SVD, Eigenvalue, ...)
 * Matrix Features (rank, symmetric, definitiveness, ...)
 * Random Matrices (covariance, orthogonal, symmetric, ...)
 * Different Internal Formats (row-major, block, sparse, ...)
+* Graph BLAS (Semirings)
+* Single Thread and Concurrent Implementations
 * Unit Testing

 Unit tests are extensively used to ensure correctness of each algorithm's implementation.
-Internal benchmarks and Java Matrix Benchmark are both used to ensure the speed of this library.
+Internal benchmarks and [Java Matrix Benchmark](https://lessthanoptimal.github.io/Java-Matrix-Benchmark/) are both used to ensure the speed of this library.

 ---------------------------------------------------------------------------
 ## Documentation